How Many Wefts Are Needed for a Full Head?

 Understanding the differences helps determine how much hair is needed per install.

-Chapter 2: Key Factors That Influence Weft Quantity
+Key Factors That Influence Weft Quantity

 1. Natural Hair Density